FIRE SPORT UK GOLF SECTION

 Start times are arranged to allow for a fair spread of play amongst all players and will adopt the following format:

 a.
-2 Tee start: From 2013 onwards the committee will sit with the sponsor and consider all criteria of any potential venue.
+2 Tee start: From 2013 onwards, the committee will sit with the sponsor and consider all criteria of any potential venue.
 A 2 Tee start is deemed to be essential as this allows for play to progress effectively and completion of the competition in a reasonable time to prevent undue delay of the presentation ceremony.

 Any bid to host the event with a venue that cannot meet the criteria of a 2 Tee start must be supported with an action plan to deal with speed of play and satisfy the committee that there will be no undue delay in the completion time.